DevinPatel72/Spotify-Playlist-Builder/README.md

 Run program by running 'SpotifyPlaylistBuilder.py'

-Must have VLC media player installed to play audio.
+Must have VLC media player installed to run.